 The Dogwood blooms from April to June and sometimes again in September.
 In the fall a purplish-brown cover forms to protect the next season’s flower buds.
 These purple covers become the white petals and they protect the inner flowers.
 When the tiny green flowers are pollinated these white outer petals fall off.
-The flowers ripen into round, red berries that are can be eaten but taste bitter.
+The flowers ripen into round, red berries that are edible but taste bitter.

 Birds, especially cedar waxwings and flickers, love the berries.
 Bears and beavers enjoy the foliage of the tree and the twigs are food for deer.

-The wood was used for bows, arrows, and knitting needles and the bark was used to make dye.
+The wood can be used for bows, arrows, and knitting needles and the bark can be used to make dye.

-Dogwoods are planted for ornamental trees and the wood is used to make piano keys.
+Dogwoods are planted for ornamental trees and the wood has been used to make piano keys.

 COSEWIC: Not at Risk

 CDC: Yellow.
 It is illegal to take any part of a Pacific Dogwood tree because they are the official emblem of BC.